-All foreign students studying English in the Philippines must get a Special Study Permit (SSP) from the Bureau of Immigration.
-The school must get this for the student after the student arrives in the Philippines.
-The SSP costs about US$120.00 and is valid for 6 month.
+In addition to having a visa, all foreign nationals who want to study English here must get a Special Study Permit (SSP) from the Bureau of Immigration, and the school must get this for the student after the student arrives in the Philippines.
+The SSP costs about US$120.00 and is valid for a study period of 6 months.

-The SSP is school-specific.
-If you study at one school and then transfer to another school, you will have to get a new SSP for the new school.
+In addition, the SSP is school-specific.
+Therefore, if you get an SSP from one school, and you transfer to different school, you will have to get a new SSP from the new school.

 3. Can I stay longer than 30 days?

-Yes.
-You can extend your visa at our local immigration office.
-The extension costs about US$75.00 per month.
+Yes, of course you can.
+You can extend your visa at our local immigration office, and each month of extension costs about US$75.00.

-We can handle this for you and we will not charge you a service fee.
-All you will pay is whatever the immigration receipt indicates, plus transportation for our school immigration officer.
+In addition, we will do all your immigration work for you.
+Other schools often charge a service fee for this, but at ETHOS you will only pay whatever the Immigration receipt indicates, plus the transportation for our school immigration officer.

-If you stay 2 months or longer, you will also have to get an ACRi Card, which will add US$50.00 to whatever visa fee you must pay.
+Similarly, if you stay 2 months, or longer, we will also have to get you an ACR iCard from Immigration.
+This will add another US$50.00 to your immigration costs.

-4. Is there a departure tax when I leave Cebu?
+4. Is there an airport departure tax when I leave Cebu?

-Yes.
-There is an airport tax of 850.00 Pesos (about US$17.00) for all departing international flight travelers.
-All travelers leaving on international flights out of Cebu must pay this.
+Yes, here in the Cebu airport there is an airport tax of 850.00 Pesos, which is about US$17.00, and all departing international flight travelers leaving out of Cebu must pay this.